 Investing in traditional debt-weighted fixed income indices comes with challenges, which can be particularly pronounced in emerging markets.
-Katherine Magee examines a rules-based approach to address these challenges while still providing a core exposure to the asset class.
+Investment specialist Katherine Magee explains how a smart beta approach can address these challenges to provide a core exposure to the asset class with less downside risk.

 Allocating to Emerging Market Debt

-Investors are increasingly allocating to emerging market debt, attracted by diversification, higher yields on offer compared to developed market bonds, and the improving credit quality and fiscal strength of many emerging market sovereign issuers.
-While the asset class was down in 2018, it has rebounded significantly and is one of the strongest performing fixed income asset classes in 2019.
-Through the end of August 2019, a traditional hard currency sovereign index, the J.P.
-Morgan EMBI Global Diversified Index, has returned 13.5% year-to-date1.
+Investors are increasingly allocating to emerging market debt, attracted by the additional portfolio diversification that the asset class provides as well as higher yields on offer compared to developed market bonds.
+In 2019, hard currency emerging market debt was one of the best performing fixed income asset classes, with a traditional benchmark, the J.P.
+Morgan EMBI Global Diversified Index, returning 15.0% over the year.

-Yet even in a market rally, emerging market debt investors still face many of the same challenges and concerns that are present throughout the cycle – namely idiosyncratic country risk and unstable credit risk exposure.
-As an example, in 2019, countries like Argentina and Venezuela have experienced challenges.
-The debt issued by these individual countries has lost between 35% and 45% of its value year-to-date through August, This has had a negative impact on performance of the market, even as the broader asset class has been positive.
+Yet even in a bull market, emerging market debt investors face many of the same challenges and concerns that are present throughout the cycle – namely country-specific tail risk and changes in portfolio exposures that are out of their control.
+As an example, over the past year, countries such as Argentina, Venezuela, and Lebanon have experienced challenges, with debt issued by these countries falling more than 50% over certain periods, even as the broader asset class has been positive.

-Here we examine systematic ways to improve upon these challenges.
-The research outlined here underpins the development of a proprietary “smart beta” index, the J.P.
+Here we examine systematic ways to address these challenges.
+The research outlined underpins the development of a proprietary “smart beta” index – the J.P.
 Morgan Emerging Market Risk Aware Index (the EMRA Index), which is tracked by the JPMorgan USD Emerging Markets Sovereign Bond ETF (ticker:

 ).
 In developing this index, rather than simply weighting constituents by debt-outstanding, we instead considered the investor’s experience and sought to address a few of key considerations most relevant to them: country-specific risk, credit exposure, and liquidity, while still providing a core exposure to the asset class.